Oregon - Willamette NF

 Minimum age: 18 years old

-Facilities: Volunteers may camp (tent or RV) on-site in designated area at no charge; septic disposal for RVs available on-site; pit toilets; a flush toilet and shower are also usually available (please note, however, the water runs off a generator and if there are any issues with the generator, then water may not be available); restaurant available at Clear Lake Resort (~2 miles west of Fish Lake), and there is a small shop open to the public where minimal food supplies can be purchased; McKenzie Bridge is a limited-services community with gas station, restaurants and convenience store; Sisters is a full-service community with hotels/motels, restaurants, and a full range of other amenities; volunteers responsible for own lodging/camping equipment, food, water, and daily transportation (if staying off-site)
+Facilities: Volunteers may camp (tent or RV) on-site in designated area at no charge; septic disposal for RVs available on-site; pit toilets; a flush toilet and shower are also usually available (please note, however, the water runs off a generator and if there are any issues with the generator, then water may not be available).
+Additionally, the first sessions (May 23-June 22, 2023) may not have utilities available, so someone with an RV who could dry camp, bring their own water, etc., would work great!
+There is a restaurant available at Clear Lake Resort (~2 miles west of Fish Lake), and there is a small shop open to the public where minimal food supplies can be purchased; McKenzie Bridge is a limited-services community with gas station, restaurants and convenience store; Sisters is a full-service community with hotels/motels, restaurants, and a full range of other amenities; volunteers responsible for own lodging/camping equipment, food, water, and daily transportation (if staying off-site)

 Applications due: Ongoing until filled!